robertleeplummerjr/Class.js/README.md

 * optionally I could extend MyClass with another class, in the above scenario it is "OtherClass"
 * I want a certain method to be called when it is instantiated

-Javascript really doesn't have this ability by itself, but by using JCB, we can preserve this exact order of programming.
+Javascript really doesn't have this ability by itself, but by using Class.js, we can preserve this exact order of programming.
 Also, we can take advantage of javascript's prototyping.
-Using JCB to create a basic object:
+Using Class.js to create a basic object:
 ```javascript
 //"MyClass" will be generated on the global context here, which is the "window" variable
 Class('MyClass', {